-8.1 In the event that (i) any of the representations or warranties of Debtor herein contained is or is found to be false and such would result in Debtor being unable to perform its obligations hereunder; (ii) Debtor breaches or fails to perform any covenant, promise, or agreement contained herein and such would result in Debtor being unable to perform its obligations hereunder; (iii) without limiting the generality of the foregoing, Debtor fails to pay any amount owing to Creditor; (iv) Debtor files a petition concerning Debtor's bankruptcy, insolvency, receivership or similar condition under any provision of the federal bankruptcy laws or under any federal or state insolvency, receivership, liquidation, reorganization or similar law; (v) Debtor has filed against it a (a) petition concerning Debtor's bankruptcy, insolvency, receivership or similar condition under any provision of the federal bankruptcy laws or under any federal or state insolvency, receivership, liquidation, reorganization or similar law or (b) petition for the appointment of a receiver, custodian, trustee or liquidator, and such proceeding or case shall continue undismissed, or an order, judgment or decree approving or ordering any of the foregoing shall be entered and continue unstayed and in effect for a period of 60 days; (vi) Debtor admits in writing its inability to pay, or becomes generally unable to pay, its debts as such debts become due; (vii) Debtor makes a general assignment for the benefit of its creditors; then, in addition to any other rights and remedies which Creditor may have hereunder or at law or equity; then in each case Creditor shall have all of the rights and remedies available to it a secured party under the Uniform Commercial Code in effect in the State of New York (and in any other state whose laws might apply to this transaction); and (i) Creditor may declare all Debtor's indebtedness to Creditor immediately due and payable (including, without limitation, the Principal Obligation and all interest accrued and unpaid thereon); (ii) Creditor may refrain from making any further Advances to Debtor to which it may have committed; and (iii) Creditor may liquidate any or all futures contracts, options or positions held in the Futures Accounts, or other Property or Collateral, in which latter event any obligations arising in connection with any such hedge shall be deemed to be an Advance of Creditor to Debtor against any indebtedness of Debtor to Creditor, without demand or notice to anyone, and exercise its right of setoff against the Collateral and the proceeds thereof to discharge Debtor's obligations to Creditor.
+6.1 In the event that (i) Debtor fails to pay any amount owing to Creditor when such amount is due; (ii) Debtor files a petition concerning Debtor's bankruptcy, insolvency, receivership or similar condition under any provision of the federal bankruptcy laws or under any federal or state insolvency, receivership, liquidation, reorganization or similar law; or (iii) Debtor has filed against it a (a) petition concerning Debtor's bankruptcy, insolvency, receivership or similar condition under any provision of the federal bankruptcy laws or under any federal or state insolvency, receivership, liquidation, reorganization or similar law or (b) petition for the appointment of a receiver, custodian, trustee or liquidator, and such proceeding or case shall continue undismissed, or an order, judgment or decree approving or ordering any of the foregoing shall be entered and continue unstayed and in effect for a period of 60 days; then upon such an occurrence, Creditor may declare all Debtor's indebtedness to Creditor immediately due and payable (including, without limitation, the Principal Obligation and all interest accrued and unpaid thereon) and Creditor may exercise any other remedy available to Creditor under applicable laws.

-8.2 Without in any way limiting the generality of the foregoing, any notice of sale of the Collateral, or any portion hereof, by Creditor shall be deemed reasonable and properly given if mailed to the address specified herein or telexed to Debtor at least one day prior to the date of any public sale or prior to the date after which a private sale of Collateral will be made.

-8.3 The rights granted Creditor hereunder in no way modify, amend or supersede any rights granted Broker in the Customer Agreement or otherwise.
+6.2 The rights granted Creditor hereunder in no way modify, amend or supersede any rights granted Broker in the Customer Agreement or otherwise.